 Several of you have asked if my Gluten Free Dinner rolls can be turned into cinnamon rolls.
 No. The dough is very different and can't be rolled out like a cinnamon roll dough.
 My recipe for Gluten Free Cinnamon Rolls (Yeast Free) can be found here: Gluten Free Cinnamon Rolls.

+The key to fluffy gluten-free bread is using the right flour.
 The only flour I recommend using in this recipe is Caputo Fioreglut.
-You will not achieve the same result with other gluten free flour blends.
-I will not be able to troubleshoot or assist in recipes made with other flours.
+You will not achieve the same result with other gluten-free flour blends.
+I will not be able to troubleshoot or assist in recipes made with other flour.
 If you are allergic to wheat, DO NOT use Caputo Fioreglut.
-The gluten free wheat starch IS gluten free but NOT wheat free.
+The gluten-free wheat starch IS gluten-free but NOT wheat free.